NautilusOceanRust/ordo/README.md

 This will create two executables in the `build/` directory:
 *   `ordo` (or `ordo.exe` on Windows): The main program.
 *   `ordo-importer` (or `ordo-importer.exe` on Windows): A tool to import tasks from a JSON or plain text file into the Ordo database.

+### 3. Application Icon

+The Windows build is configured to use the `ordo.ico` file as the application icon.
+The provided `ordo.ico` is a placeholder.
+To use your own icon, simply replace `ordo.ico` with your desired `.ico` file.

+### Troubleshooting

+*   **`command not found: meson` or `command not found: ninja`:**
+    This means that Meson or Ninja is not in your system's PATH.
+Make sure you have installed them correctly and that the installation directory is in your PATH.
+On Windows, make sure you are running the commands from within the correct MSYS2 terminal where you installed the dependencies.
+*   **`fatal error: curses.h: No such file or directory`:**
+    This means that the `ncurses` (or `pdcurses` on Windows) development library is not installed.
+Please install it using your system's package manager.

 ## 💻 Development with VS Code
 ```